Crawford Technical Analysis (NYSE:CRD.A)

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the CRD.A stock.
-The stock price is trading between the average and the lower band in the context of Crawford bollinger bands.
+The stock price is trading between the average and the upper band in the context of Crawford bollinger bands.

 Crawford Moving Average Convergence Divergence or MACD